 Consignment is a trust-based commercial arrangement from which both consignors and consignees can benefit.

-Consignment is an arrangement in which an item is placed in the care of another until purchased by a buyer.
-Until the item is sold, the consignor still claims ownership and is still responsible for anything that may happen to the item while it is in the care of the consignee.
+An item is placed in the care of a consignee until it’s purchased by a buyer.
+Until the item is sold, the owner is still responsible for anything that may happen to the item while it is in the care of the consignee.

 Suppose Frank consigns his antique typewriter to Bob who is willing to sell it in his shop for 15% of whatever it sells for.
 Frank (the consignor) and Bob (the consignee) haven’t exchanged any money.
 Since there was no transaction, Frank is still the owner of the typewriter.

 A customer ends up purchasing the typewriter at Bob’s store.
 Bob then gives 85% of the proceeds to Frank and pockets the other 15%, as agreed on.

 Why Is Consignment Important?